garettridge/pgp/index.md

 ### Similarity and Diversity in PGP Patient Subgroups

 As the example of autism shows, it is difficult for explanatory models to generalize ME/CFS across patient subgroups as though a single uniform experience.
-Multiple explanations of ME/CFS may exist; for example, one can imagine a case without viral inflammation where the pharyngeal damage instead comes from snoring of purely anatomical origin, which can itself be injurious, creating a feedback loop that starts PGP and ultimately makes the snoring worse.
-This aligns with research showing ME/CFS is highly heterogeneous, with diverse comorbidities and triggers; while infection is common, physical trauma, surgery, or stress have also been reported as triggers<sup><a name="cite15"></a>[15](#ref15)</sup>.
-Fortunately, many subgroups' symptoms and interventions overlap even when underlying mechanisms differ.
-Sensory disruptions, for example, are not limited to the autistic subgroup but are common across ME/CFS, likely due to overwhelmed central signalling pathways.
-In addition to the brainstem disruptions of CCI, brain imaging studies in ME/CFS show that patients must recruit more brain regions than healthy controls, straining energy resources and leading to fatigue under cognitive or sensory load, such as bright lighting.
-This resource depletion may divert neural signaling away from pain, posture, and autonomic regulation - the very systems the PGP model identifies as crucial for symptom control in the context of chronic airway and postural strain.
 The PGP model is proposed with the hope of offering many such generalizations across subgroups, leaving room for patient subtyping and multiple initiating factors, while offering new explanations and in many cases, possible solutions for the diversity and unpredictability of ME/CFS and its comorbidities.

 ## Motivation and Historic Context